 I grew up as a German in Thailand, South Korea and Greece, where I became concerned about ecological and social issues from an early age.
 I then studied biology, environmental science and geography in the United States.
-My doctoral dissertation in geography at the Pennsylvania State University focused on social aspects of land degradation in Kerala (South India); among other things this work led to the publication of an article available online.
+My doctoral dissertation in geography at the Pennsylvania State University focused on social aspects of land degradation in Kerala (South India).

 After completing my doctorate I worked for 16 years (1998-2014) as a geography professor at Truman State University in Missouri.
 Recognizing that we cannnot solve our social and ecological problems without resolving to change some fundamental economic structures, I devoted my research to the question how a transformation to a sustainable economy might be achieved.
 I wrote many of my publications during this time, but of greatest importance is my book The Economics of Abundance that provided the direction for my current work.

 Since 2014 I am living in Heidelberg, Germany, with the aim of introducing my thoughts about economic transformation into the political discourse in Germany and to implement them in practical projects.
 I am working on systemic strategies to create an economy of abundance of life: socially equitable, ecologically sustainable and free.